AbdulM0izz/jenkins-test/README.md

-#  Jenkins Webhook Test via Ngrok
+#  Jenkins Webhook Test Ngrok

 This project demonstrates how to test a Jenkins job trigger using GitHub webhooks and Ngrok for local development.